dice-group/Basilisk_old/README.md

 from this file.

 Example file looks like below.
-Please neglect initialTempKickOffData, this is created by Basilisk to avoid exception.
+Please neglect initialTempKickOffData, this is created by Basilisk to avoid yaml exception.

 ```yaml
 DockerBenchmarkedAttempted: